sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 So that’s how you calculate the SS values for the two main effects.
-These SS values are analogous to the between-group sum of squares values that we calculated when doing one-way ANOVA in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`.
-However, it’s not a good idea to think of them as between-groups SS values anymore, just because we have two different grouping variables and it’s easy to get confused.
+These SS values are analogous to the between-group sum of squares values that we calculated when doing the one-way ANOVA in :doc:`the previous chapter
+<../Ch13/Ch13_ANOVA>`.
+However, it’s not a good idea to think of them
+as between-groups SS values anymore, just because we have two different grouping variables and it’s easy to get confused.
 In order to construct an *F*-test, however, we also need to calculate the within-groups sum of squares.